-Depending on the incident, you and your family could be on your own for several days while first responders manage the aftermath.
+Depending on the emergency, you and your family could be on your own for several days while first responders manage the aftermath.

 Earthquakes, floods, tsunamis and wildfires are just some of the potential hazards in B.C.
 Familiarize yourself with the ones that could occur in your community.

-Prepare Your Home
+Prepare Your Family, Home or Business

 Build an Emergency Kit